nephio-project/porch/docs/content/en/docs/5_architecture_and_components/controllers/_index.md

 ---
-title: "Controllers"
+title: "Porch Controllers"
 type: docs
 weight: 6
 description: |
   Kubernetes controllers that automate package variant creation and management.
 ---

-## What are the Controllers?
+## What are the Porch Controllers?

-The **Controllers** are Kubernetes controllers that watch high-level Custom Resources and automatically create and manage PackageRevisions through the Porch API.
-They provide declarative, template-based automation for creating multiple package variants from a single upstream package.
+The **Porch Controllers** are Kubernetes controllers which form the backend to Porch's higher-level Custom Resources and automatically create and manage PackageRevisions through the Porch API.
+They provide declarative, template-based automation for creating multiple downstream variants of a package from a single upstream package.

-The Controllers are responsible for:
+Responsibilities:

 - **PackageVariant Management**: Watching PackageVariant CRs and ensuring corresponding downstream PackageRevisions exist and stay synchronized with upstream changes
 - **Bulk Variant Creation**: Watching PackageVariantSet CRs and automatically generating multiple PackageVariant CRs based on target selectors